 Directed by Jacques Rivette

 Other New Wave directors were considered less accessible, which is to say that they were less conventionally entertaining.
 Alain Resnais, Chris Marker… and now Jacques Rivette.
-UCLA didn’t do classes on Rivette films and neither were there Rivette festivals.
+UCLA didn’t offer classes on Rivette films and neither were there Rivette festivals.
 He’s considered the real first New Wave director, yet his launch film was held up for more than two years.
 Paris Belongs to Us dazzles us with on-the-street scenes that bring back everyday Paris in 1958.
 But it isn’t ‘fun’ in the same way that the well-known early New Wave pictures are.
 It doesn’t play games with editing, amuse us with goofy jokes or reference favorite Hollywood genres.
 It’s personal, but not like a Godard film.
 In fact, it’s not like anything I’ve seen, except maybe…

 The nouvelle vague’s The 400 Blows, Breathless, Shoot the Piano Player and Contempt all have different styles, but they also have fairly conventional stories and characters.
 Godard’s films are often parodies of genre pictures; his (initial) game was to play poetic games with the grammar of cinema, starting with those jarring jump cuts.

 Rivette’s cinematic rebellion isn’t as flashy.
 He instead addresses fine points of narrative, stripping away theatrical and dramatic conventions, and enabling more complex relationships between characters by allowing them to be inconsistent and unpredictable, like people in real life.
 The young heroine of Paris Belongs to Us strains to understand a mystery, perhaps a conspiracy as it affects a group of struggling, disaffected artists.
 But this is no Hollywood picture with a patterned scenario, where characters drop into neat slots and events dovetail into a tidy denoument.
 Nothing she learns can be established for certain — neither the specifics of the mystery nor the certainty of anything we learn about most of the characters.
 Rivette instead achieves a feeling of reality through a narrative complicated with layers of uncertainty and doubt.
-The characters have an unusual depth, even the ones that reveal little about themselves.
+The characters display unusual depth, even the ones that reveal little about themselves.

 My woefully inadequate description can’t really give one an inkling of the film’s riches.
-It leaves out Rivette’s marvelous ability to keep a complex narrative afloat in an atmosphere of total ambiguity.
+It leaves out Rivette’s marvelous ability to keep his complex narrative afloat in an atmosphere of total ambiguity.
 A conventional mystery movie that can’t establish simple facts is considered incompetent, but the same quality here seems insightful.
 Typical mysteries clarify, but this film reminds us how real life refuses such easy simplification.
 I’d tell you to forget all about it, that it’s just too complicated, but that would make me sound too much like one of the maddening characters from Paris Belongs to Us.

 Rivette wisely gives us one character we can hang on to, the delightfully fresh but woefully uninformed Anne.
 This extremely likeable identification figure wants to help people and wishes no harm to anybody.
 Her only personal interest is a growing crush on Gérard, who redirects her interest into helping with his play.